Study Destination

 MBBS in Germany: Admission Requirements for Indian Students

-• Academic Transcripts: You must complete Class 12 with Biology, Chemistry, and Physics.
-Most public universities expect very high scores, often above 85-%90%, as medicine seats are limited and merit-based.
+• Academic qualification: Complete Class 12 with Biology, Chemistry, and Physics.
+Most public universities expect above 85% to 90% as medicine seats are limited and merit-based.

-• Abitur Equivalence/Studienkolleg: Indian students need to prove that their school qualification matches the German Abitur.
-If it does not, you must complete a one-year preparatory course called Studienkolleg and pass the Feststellungsprüfung exam before applying for medicine.
+• Abitur equivalence or Studienkolleg: Indian students must prove their Class 12 is equivalent to the German Abitur.
+If it is not, you must complete a one-year Studienkolleg (M-course) and pass the Feststellungsprüfung exam before applying.

 How to Apply for MBBS in Germany?